mirthAI/Fast-DDPM/README.md

 where
 - `DATASET_NAME` should be selected among `LDFDCT` for image denoising task, `BRATS` for image-to-image translation task and `PMUB` for multi image super-resolution task.
 - `SAMPLING STRATEGY` controls the scheduler sampling strategy proposed in the paper (either uniform or non-uniform).
 - `STEPS` controls how many timesteps used in the training and inference process.
-It should be an integer less than 1000 for Fast-DDPM.
+It should be an integer less than 1000 for Fast-DDPM, which is 10 by default.

 ### 4. Training/Sampling a DDPM model